How to Get Six Pack Abs Fast – Proven Diet & Workout Plan

 • Avocados

-• Fatty fish like salmon or sardines
+• Fatty fish like salmon, mackerel, or sardines

-e) Avoid Processed Foods
+e) Avoid Processed and Junk Foods

-• Sugary drinks and alcohol
+• Sugary drinks, soda, and alcohol

-• Fried snacks and junk food
+• Fried snacks and fast food

-• White sugar, cookies, candies
+• Sweets, cookies, and candies

 Step 4: Do Ab-Focused Strength Training